asterion-digital/asterion-as-code/infra-rpi/README.md

 ## Configure ubuntu local storage
 By default, the RPI Imager will create a volume on the USB flash disk.
 If you're happy with this, you can skip this section.
-Otherwise, you'll need to do some work to mount any attached volumes to the node.
+Otherwise, you'll need to mount any attached volumes to the operating system.

-### Configure ubuntu storage volumes
+### Identify attached filesystem device
 First, attach your storage if it's not already attached.
 Then check that your filesystem has been mounted automatically - it's quite likely that it hasn't.

 ```
-# View the list of filesystems currently mounted
+# View the list of filesystems currently attached
 df -h

 # View the list of partitions for each filesystem
 lsblk

+# View the details of attached devices
+sudo fdisk -l
 ```

+### Format and partition attached filesystem
+Before we mount the new filesystem device to our server, we must first prepare it for mounting by reformatting and partitioning as necessary.

-**If your filesystem has been mounted correctly**, you should see a filesystem labelled _sda1_ or _sdb1_ in the ```df -h``` output.
-Check filesystem size, partitions, and the data in the mount path to verify the correct filesystem.
+**If your filesystem has been mounted correctly**, a _mountpoint_ will be associated with the attached filesystem (typically labelled _sda1_ or _sdb1_) in the ```lsblk``` output, and the same filesystem will be present in the `df -h` output.

-**If your filesystem has *not* been mounted correctly**, the filesystem has not mounted successfully, and we will need to perform the following commands on the RPI server:
+**If your filesystem has *not* been mounted correctly**, we will need to perform the following commands on the RPI server:

-> **Note:** You can skip the first few commands that erase partitions/filesystems if you do not wish to do this.
+> **Note:** You can skip the first few commands to follow which erase partitions/filesystems if you do not wish to do this.

 ```
 # Erase the partitions on the attached volume